 Failing to follow any of the above window tint laws in Oregon can result in fines.

-Legal window tints do not affect a driver’s ability to see and drive.
+Legal tint in Oregon is designed not to interfere with a driver’s visibility, ensuring safe driving conditions.
 However, illegal tints can make it harder to see, which could result in a car accident or other type of motor vehicle crash.

 If you’re involved in a vehicle collision with an individual with illegal car window tints, this could impact your car accident claim.
 A knowledgeable Portland car accident attorney can provide guidance regarding your case and potential compensation.